-Chancellor Gary Leon Miller is the fourth chancellor and seventh leader of the University of North Carolina Wilmington.
+Dr. Jose V. Sartarelli is the sixth chancellor and ninth leader of the University North Carolina Wilmington.
 Presidents led Wilmington College, as the university was known prior to joining the University of North Carolina system in 1969.

 What is the difference between a president and a chancellor?

 In North Carolina, chancellor is the title given to the chief executive of one of the 17 institutions in the public university system, while president is the title given to the chief executive of the UNC system.